Type 97 Chi-Ha medium tank: After World War II

-Some Japanese tanks remained in use, under new ownership, postwar by both sides during the Chinese Civil War.
-Japanese units in China that surrendered to the National Revolution Army at the end of war turned over their armor to the Republic of China.
-By the time the civil war restarted the Nationalist 3rd Tank regiment based in Beijing was exclusively equipped with Japanese tanks, including Type 97.
-Japanese armor was used because American aid to the Nationalists, including tanks and other vehicles had been severely curtailed.
+Some Japanese tanks remained in use, under new ownership, post-war during the Chinese Civil War.
 Type 97 tanks captured during the Soviet invasion of Manchuria were turned over to the Chinese Communist army.
 After victory in the civil war, the Chinese People's Liberation Army (PLA) continued to use them in their inventory.
-The PLA's force of 349 tanks in 1949 consisted mainly of Japanese Type 95 Ha-Go and Type 97 tanks.
+The PLA's force of 349 tanks in 1949 consisted mainly of Japanese Type 95 Ha-Go, Type 97 Chi-Ha and Shinhōtō Chi-Ha tanks.
 In Japan, a number of Type 97 tanks were demilitarized and used post-war for reconstruction.